Supporting Your Piano Playing Journey

 2: Allow private time for warming up

-3: Start lessons with warm ups (perhaps including Piano Qigong) and finger exercises such as scales, arpeggios, and other studies.
+3: Start lessons with warm ups (perhaps including Qigong stretches) and finger exercises such as scales, arpeggios, and other studies.

 Stretching and breathing are not only a good ice-breaker, they reduce anxiety and help bring the player to a more controlled awareness of their movement once at the piano.

 Scales and technical exercises at the piano rely more on muscle memory than attentive musical engagement, and this allows some time for the student to adjust their focus before launching into more musically demanding territory.
 They are also perfect for adjusting to a different instrument, its touch and its dynamic and tonal range.